Air Fryer Recipe

 Method

-1. In a large bowl, combine the cooled arborio rice with Parmesan cheese, truffle oil, and parsley.
-Mix well and season with salt and pepper.
+1. In a large bowl, mix the cooled arborio rice with the Parmesan cheese, truffle oil and parsley.
+Stir everything together well, then season with salt and pepper.

-2. Take a tablespoon of the rice mixture, flatten it, place a cube of mozzarella in the center, and form a ball.
-Repeat with remaining mixture.
+2. Spoon out a tablespoon of the rice mixture, flatten it slightly, place a cube of mozzarella in the centre, then shape it into a ball.
+Repeat with the remaining mixture.

-3. Set up a breading station with flour, beaten eggs, and breadcrumbs in separate bowls.
-Roll each rice ball in flour, dip in egg, and coat with breadcrumbs.
+3. Set up a breading station with the flour, beaten eggs and breadcrumbs in separate bowls.
+Roll each rice ball in the flour, dip it in the egg, then coat it in breadcrumbs.

 4. Preheat the air fryer to 190°C (375°F).
 Lightly coat the arancini with cooking spray or olive oil.

-5. Place the arancini balls in the air fryer basket, ensuring they are not touching.
-Cook for 10-15 minutes, turning halfway, until golden brown and crispy.
+5. Arrange the arancini balls in the air fryer basket, making sure they are not touching.
+Cook for 10-15 minutes, turning halfway through, until golden brown and crisp.

-6. Allow the cooked arancini to cool slightly before serving.
+6. Leave the cooked arancini to cool slightly before serving.

 Why this works in an air fryer